 Peña Flamenca de Londres

 The Peña Flamenca de Londres is the UK’s largest flamenco club, founded in 1984.
-It operates just like a peña flamenca in Spain to promote a good flamenco in a friendly club atmosphere.
+We operate like a peña flamenca in Spain to promote flamenco in a friendly club atmosphere.

 The peña puts on shows most months of the year at the Church Hall of the Holy Apostles on Cumberland Street in Pimlico.
 Shows are open to members and non-members.

 Our President is the world-famous flamenco guitarist Paco Peña.